Bodo

 - Community Involvement In Practices

-- Community involvement is key in environmental and cultural practices, with collective decision-making and participation.
+- Community involvement is crucial in environmental practices, with collective decision-making ensuring sustainable management.

 - Environmental Education Programs

-- Programs aim to educate the community, especially youth, about environmental conservation and sustainable practices.
+- Programs aim to educate young Bodos about environmental conservation and sustainable practices, ensuring knowledge is passed to future generations.

 - Notable Figures

-- Notable Bodo figures include Upendranath Brahma, a prominent leader, and Phani Ram Boro, a celebrated artist.
+- Notable Bodo figures include Upendranath Brahma, a prominent leader known for advocating Bodo rights and cultural preservation.

 - Cultural Innovations